 Summer Food Service Program

-Click here to find a 2013 Summer Food Program site near you.
+Click here to find a Summer Food site near you

 The Summer Food Service Program (SFSP) is designed to offer nutritionally balanced, high quality meals to children during summer vacations, interim, and off-track periods.
 The program is particularly targeted to low-income children who may not have adequate nutrition when schools are not in session.